mesosphere/dcos-docs-site/pages/1.11/networking/DNS/index.md

 # `mygroupmyapp.marathon.l4lb.thisdcos.directory`
 This is a special FQDN that is resolved by `dcos-dns`.
 This FQDN is primarily used for layer-4 load balancing by `dcos-l4lb` to all instances of this service.
 The FQDN is generated for a service only when load-balancing is explicitly enabled for the service by specifying the `VIP` label:

 ```
 "labels": {
           "VIP_0": "/mygroup/myapp:80"
 }
 ```

-This FQDN resolves to a virtual IP address allocated by `dcos-l4lb` in the `11.x.x.x` range, which then maps to all the instances that corresponds to this service.
+This FQDN resolves to a virtual IP address allocated by `dcos-l4lb` in the `11.x.x.x` range, which then maps to all the instances that correspond to this service.

 # SRV records (`_myapp.mygroup._tcp.marathon.mesos`):
 SRV records are served by `mesos-dns`.
 This is not a DNS A record but rather a DNS SRV record.
 This is only available when the port has a name.
 SRV records are a mapping from a name to an "Address + Port" pair.